 Kingsley Ben-Adir on the challenge of playing Malcolm X in One Night in Miami as a man with vulnerabilities that the public rarely saw.
 We also talked to Aldis Hodge about his work on the film here.

 Quietly, and mostly in supporting roles, Kingsley Ben-Adir had a banner 2020.
-The British actor started the year with a recurring role in the acclaimed (but quickly cancelled) TV show High Fidelity, and followed that up with three more TV roles: a bit part in Love Life, a showcase episode in Soulmates, and a supporting turn as Barack Obama in The Comey Rule.
-But only when One Night in Miami premiered at the Venice Film Festival, people really started to take note of Ben-Adir’s name.
-Directed by Oscar-winning actress Regina King, the film takes place mostly in a hotel room, as he chats with three influential friends, Sam Cooke (Leslie Odom Jr.), Jim Brown (Aldis Hodge), and Cassius Clay (Eli Goree).
+The British actor started the year with a recurring role in the acclaimed (but quickly cancelled) TV show High Fidelity.
+He followed that up with three more TV roles: a bit part in Love Life, a showcase episode in Soulmates, and a supporting turn as Barack Obama in The Comey Rule.
+When One Night in Miami premiered at the Venice Film Festival, people finally really started to take note of Ben-Adir’s name.
+Directed by Oscar-winning actress Regina King, the film takes place mostly in a hotel room.
+Malcolm X (played by Ben-Adir) chats with three influential friends, Sam Cooke (Leslie Odom Jr.), Jim Brown (Aldis Hodge), and Cassius Clay (Eli Goree).

 Ben-Adir plays Malcolm X as we’ve rarely seen him before — in private, as a vulnerable man rather than as the face of a movement.
 He told me that in his research, he found accounts that described Malcolm X as a “kind, sweet, bashful, and good-humoured man” to those who knew him well, and that “the lacerating demagogue we all know and have got so used to seeing was really a character that Malcolm slipped in and out of.”
 Ben-Adir commands the room with a quiet but magnetic presence, but as the night presses on, and tensions rise, his calm and collected façade breaks down.
 Ben-Adir’s voice cracks, his movements become more frantic, and he reaches for words in desperation; he plays the larger-than-life Malcolm X as human.